Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?

-\paragraph{Asymmetric matrix sensing.} We next extend our results to the asymmetric matrix sensing, proving that the local landscape around any true solution $(\trueW_1, \trueW_2)$ that satisfies $\trueW_1\trueW_2 = \trueX$ varies depending on the sample size and their \textit{factorized rank} defined as $\rank(\trueW_1)+\rank(\trueW_2)$.
+\paragraph{Asymmetric matrix sensing.} {We extend our results to the asymmetric matrix sensing, proving that the local landscape around any true solution $(\trueW_1, \trueW_2)$ that satisfies $\trueW_1\trueW_2 = \trueX$ varies depending on the sample size and their \textit{factorized rank} defined as $\rank(\trueW_1)+\rank(\trueW_2)$.
 Similar to the symmetric case, the exact recovery is impossible when $m\lesssim \max\{d_1,d_2\}r$.
 However, unlike the symmetric matrix sensing, in the regime where $\max\{d_1,d_2\}r\lesssim m\lesssim \max\{d_1,d_2\}k$, not every true solution emerges as a strict saddle point.
-In fact, we prove that those with a high factorized rank are not critical points.
-In contrast, those with a small factorized rank emerge as strict saddle points.
-Once the number of samples exceeds $m \gtrsim \max\{d_1,d_2\}k$, all true solutions emerge as global minima.
-Table~\ref{tab_ams} provides a summary of our results for this problem.
+In fact, we prove that those with a high factorized rank, are not critical points.
+In contrast, those with a small factorized rank emerge as strict saddle points. {Similar to the symmetric case,} once the number of samples exceeds $m \gtrsim \max\{d_1,d_2\}k$, all true solutions emerge as global optima.
+Table~\ref{tab_ams} provides a summary of our results for this problem. }

-\paragraph{Symmetric matrix completion.} For the symmetric matrix completion, we show that the true solutions are either non-critical or strict saddle points of~\ref{BM}, so long as at least one of the observed diagonal entries of $\trueX$ is corrupted with a positive noise.
-This result holds even when a slight overestimation of the true rank occurs (for instance, $k= r+1$), or when the full matrix $\trueX$ is observed.
-This result highlights an important distinction.
-Unlike in symmetric matrix sensing, introducing additional samples does not transform the true solutions into either global or local minima.
+\paragraph{Symmetric matrix completion.} For the symmetric matrix completion, we show that the true solutions are either non-critical or strict saddle points of~\ref{BM}, {and thus are neither global nor local optima,} so long as at least one of the observed diagonal entries of $\trueX$ is corrupted with a positive noise.
+This result holds even when a slight overestimation of the true rank occurs (for instance, $k= r+1$), or when the full matrix $\trueX$ is observed. {This result highlights an important distinction: unlike in symmetric matrix sensing, introducing additional samples does not transform the true solutions into global or local optima.}